ciee-github/aaeo-website/content/competition.md

 ## Grading

-Students will be graded on both rounds of the competition, with the top 10 performers presented with prizes.
-The top six students will receive gold, silver, and bronze medals.
-The next tier of four performers will be given *Honourable Mention* awards.
+Students will be graded on both rounds of the competition, with the top three students receiving gold, silver, and bronze medals.